QuentinRomeroLauro/snap-branch/README.md

    - Restores the workspace configuration for the new branch (if one exists)

 2. **Manual Mode**: Use commands to manually save and restore configurations:
-   - `Branch Workspace: Save Current Workspace Configuration`
+   - `Snap Branch: Save Current Workspace Configuration`
-   - `Branch Workspace: Restore Workspace Configuration for Current Branch`
+   - `Snap Branch: Restore Workspace Configuration for Current Branch`

 ## What Gets Saved